This post was updated in September 2019.

 We hiked for 3 weeks and started from Jiri.
 We hiked to Everest Base Camp in 15 days and back via the Cho La pass and Gokyo.
 You can read everything about our trekking itinerary and the lodges we stayed at in this post.

-- 1 short sleeve hiking shirt ⇒ I packed my black merino hiking shirt and wore it for 3 weeks.
-Gross, I know?.
+- 1 short sleeve hiking shirt ⇒ I packed my merino hiking shirt and wore it for 3 weeks.
+Gross, I know.
 But the great thing about merino is that is keeps you warm even when you are sweating.
 And it didn’t even smell that bad after 3 weeks… (I already had this item with me)

-• 1 lightweight wind jacket ⇒ I didn’t need this until we got to Kala Patthar, that is one cold and windy rock!
+- 1 lightweight windbreaker ⇒ I didn’t need this until we got to Kala Patthar, that is one cold and windy rock!
 Then again, what do you expect at 5626 meters… (I already had this item with me)

-• 2 pair of hiking socks ⇒ I found 2 pair of hiking socks sufficient but Frank had 3 pair.
+- 2 pair of hiking socks ⇒ I found 2 pair of hiking socks sufficient but Frank had 3 pair.
+I recommend to get merino hiking socks because merino wool is simply awesome.
 (I already had this item with me)

-• Buff ⇒ I used this to cover my ears from the blistering cold wind that blows above Dingboche.
+- Buff ⇒ I used this multi-functional item to cover my ears from the blistering cold wind that blows above Dingboche.
 You could also use a buff instead of a scarf and buy a warm woolen hat.
 (I already had this item with me)

-• Sunglasses ⇒ the sun is very bright in the mountains, even more so when there is beautiful white snow.
-Which there was during our hike☺.
+- Sunglasses ⇒ the sun is very bright in the mountains, even more so when there is beautiful white snow and cloudless skies.
 (I already had this item with me)

 Clothes for the lodge